Job Search Tips for High School Students

 Spend as much time as you can applying, and follow up by calling or emailing to check on your application.
 It will show that you’re actively job searching and interested in the position.

 When you are applying in-person for jobs and interviewing, dress appropriately.
 Use the "Grandma Rule" (if your grandmother would like your interview outfit, then you are dressed properly).
-Here's more on what to wear to a high school job interview or to apply for jobs.

 Be as flexible as possible when it comes to your availability.
 The more flexible you are, the more likely you are to get a job offer.
 Also, know when you're available for work.
-Bring a list of the hours you can work with you when you apply in person or go an interview.
+Bring a list of the hours you can work with you when you apply in person or go to an interview.

 Even though you won't get a paycheck, volunteering is a great way to add valuable work experience to your resume, which will help you find a paid position in the future.
 Check with your high school guidance office and with local non-profit organizations for volunteer opportunities.